 Soon a reform movement swept through the Church that imposed stricter rules for its priests and monks and appointed pious abbots and priests to oversee the ecclesiastical offices.
 There was even a movement to reform the papacy.

 The first wave of reform began in 910 with the founding of the monastery at Cluny.
-Here, monks were educated on their sacred duties and strict rules were imposed upon them.
-The next wave of reform came when secular lords began appointing pious monks and priest who were committed to reform to head ecclesiastical offices.
+Here, monks were educated on their sacred duties, and strict rules were imposed upon them.
+The next wave of reform came when secular lords began appointing pious monks and priests who were committed to reform to head ecclesiastical offices.

 Finally, there was a third wave that sought to transform the papacy and began a power struggle between the Pope and the Emperor.
 The Papacy, seeking absolute power, declared that secular lords didn’t have the authority to hand out church positions.
 This didn’t sit well with the secular rulers and soon the conflict escalated into an argument over where power comes from and who should have supreme control.
 This ongoing debate eventually led to the Church’s decline in power over the next 500 or so years.

 In the 11th century, the Church held a lot of power, so it wasn’t about to bow down and let the secular kings walk all over it.
 A power struggle soon broke out between Pope Gregory VI and Henry IV.
 Both sides launched a propaganda war and distributed pamphlets on the nature of power and where it comes from.
 There were numerous arguments – that power comes from God and is given to the Pope.
 That power comes from the people who elect their King.
 That the Pope gives the temporal rule to kings but can withdraw that privilege at any time.
 That kings are the representative of Christ.